fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 2

-Assign distribution lists to a call queue, use an audio file for music on hold, and enable conference mode:
+To assign distribution lists to a call queue, use an audio file for music on hold, and enable conference mode, see the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -DistributionLists @("Distribution List 01 GUID", "Distribution List 02 GUID") -UseDefaultMusicOnHold $false -MusicOnHoldAudioFileId <FILE ID> -ConferenceMode $true